-In the tropics there are substantial changes in both cirrus clouds and boundary-layer clouds due to the +2K SST change (Figure 3b).
-The cirrus clouds at the 150-350 hPa levels in ascent regions have the largest increases in area-averaged condensate, but decreased cloud fraction.
+[16] In the tropics there are substantial changes in both cirrus clouds and boundary-layer clouds in SP-CAM due to the +2 K SST change (Figure 3b).
+The cirrus clouds at the 150-350 hPa levels in ascent regions have the largest increases in area-averaged condensate, but a decrease in cloud fraction.
 These effects largely cancel each other radiatively.
-There is a substantial (> 0.1) increase in cirrus cloud fraction at 100hPa, but the condensate amounts at this level are too small to be radiatively significant.
-The boundary layer cloud condensate increases in most dynamical regimes, and particularly so in strong subsidence regimes (20-30 hPa day-1), where the cloud fraction also increases.
+There is a substantial (>0.1) increase in cirrus cloud fraction at 100 hPa, but the condensate amounts at this level are too small to be radiatively significant.
+The boundary layer cloud condensate increases in most dynamical regimes, and particularly so in strong subsidence regimes $(20-30 \text{ hPa day}^{-1})$, where the cloud fraction also increases.
 Both factors result in more negative SWCF with minimal additional LWCF.
 The net negative cloud radiative forcing changes in the tropics are dominated by these boundary layer cloud changes.

-The large negative cloud forcing in the extra-tropics (see Figure 1) can be largely explained by broad increases in cloud fraction and cloud liquid water and ice path in SP-CAM.
-The changes in zonal-mean total condensate path and column-integrated cloud fraction due to the +2K SST rise are shown in figure 5.
+[17] The large negative cloud forcing in the extra-tropics (Figure 1) can be largely explained by broad increases in cloud fraction and cloud liquid water and ice path in SP-CAM.
+The changes in zonal-mean total condensate path and column-integrated cloud fraction due to the +2 K SST rise are shown in Figure 5.
 (The column-integrated cloud fraction is based on a threshold condensate path of 0.02 kg m-2.)
-The cloud condensate increases substantially polewards of 40 degrees, and column-integrated cloud fraction increases polewards of 50 degrees.
-The increases in cloud fraction and condensate cause SWCF to become more negative while LWCF only to increases weakly, resulting in a net reduction of cloud forcing.
+The cloud condensate increases substantially poleward of 40 degrees, and column-integrated cloud fraction increases poleward of 50 degrees.
+The increases in cloud fraction and condensate cause SWCF to become more negative while LWCF only increases weakly, resulting in a net reduction of cloud forcing.